qcq/WeChat/README.md

 ## The work under doing

 1. set get_access_token as one single thread, which as single service to supply the **access_token**. *Done*
-2. set another thread which in backgroud to upload the media in fixture cycle, then update the corresponing media_id of pictures. *Ready To Do*.
+2. set another thread which in backgroud to upload the media in fixture cycle, then update the corresponing media_id of pictures. *Done*.
+3. store the media data list in 2 into database. *Done.*

 ## Related Technologies